plforacle/mds-intro/launchmds/launchmds.md

-# Create and connect to a MySQL Database System
+# Create and connect to MySQL HeatWave Service

 ## Introduction

-In this lab, you will learn how to launch a MySQL Database Service System on Oracle Cloud Infrastructure (OCI) and connect to it using the Oracle Cloud Console.
+In this lab, you will learn how to launch a MySQL HeatWave Service instance on Oracle Cloud Infrastructure (OCI) and connect to it using the Oracle Cloud Console.

 Estimated Time: 90 minutes

-### About MySQL Database Service
+### About MySQL HeatWave Service

-MySQL Database Service is a fully-managed OCI service that is developed, managed, and supported by the MySQL team in Oracle.
+MySQL HeatWave is a fully-managed OCI service that is developed, managed, and supported by the MySQL team in Oracle.

 ### Objectives